 A Guide to Solar Panels

-solar panels power is the generation of electricity using .
+solar panels is the generation of electricity using .
 It consists of a series of chemical reactions, all of which happens in the .
 But how do they work?

 panels are made up of photovoltaic (or PV) cells, which can be manufactured from a variety of materials; the most popular being crystalline silicon.
 These cells are produced by over 100 manufacturers across the globe, commercially available in four types.
 The type of panel appropriate for the customer differs according to their requirements – fortunately this is something the installer is qualified to discuss.